-The four man ensemble that makes up MJ12, are all seasoned professionals, and as a group, been playing together for some time now.
+The 4 man ensemble that makes up MJ12, are all seasoned professionals, and as a group, been playing together for some time now.
 A little experimentation at first with the drums and bass remaining constant, and others coming in and out of the fold.
-A good time, I assume was had by all, but still the bassist and drummer had their favorites.
+A good time, I assume was had by all, but still, the bassist and drummer had their favorites.
 Two guys, and when all was aligned just right, the quartet was formed.
-Next came music, written to fit their style, and for two whole days in the summer of 2015, at Shelter Island Studios in Manhattan, the foursome banged out the nine tracks that make up MJ12’s debut album.
+Next came music, written to fit their style, and for two whole days in the summer of 2015, at Shelter Island Studios in Manhattan, the foursome banged out the nine tracks that makeup MJ12’s debut album.

-Then Mr. Jones goes on about their being an ongoing debate as if the group actually existed or not.
+Then Mr. Jones goes on about there being an ongoing debate as to if the group actually existed or not.
 True or not, what a cool ID for a band.
-Their music, a combination of jazz / fusion / progressive rock.
+Their music, a combination of jazz/fusion/progressive rock.
 All instrumental, with catchy song titles like, ‘Guns And Pussy.’
 A pretty solid track by the way.
 All about weapons and felines (insert smiley face).

 Starts off hot right off the bat with a number called; Call 911.
 You hear Percy and Stephen right away.
 An almost eight minute track.
 In parts, David’s guitar smokes.
 If I was going to compare his playing to someone’s, just to give you, the reader a good indication as to what I was hearing, it be King Crimson’s Robert Fripp.
 The man’s certainly no slacker.
 Equally strong contributions throughout the whole disc.
 As are Stephen Moses.
 A drummer whose worth finding out more about.